andraugust/andraugust.github.io/thermo.md

 To get some intuition for thermal equilibrium I like to think of a gas in a box.
 Imagine the gas starts far from equilibrium, with initial conditions such that its atoms are all bunched up together in the upper left corner of the box and move together with the same velocity to the right.
 A moment later the atoms are still bunched up together, but shifted slightly.
 This is a very specific trajectory, one that's not uniform, but that's ok because the system isn't in equilibrium yet.
 If we wait longer, the atoms eventually hit the wall of the box, bouncing backward into each other, some before others, some later, some transferring lots of energy to their collision partner, some transferring less.
 Eventually, the distribution of atomic speeds, for example, becomes stationary (despite each individual atom's speed changing in each of its collisions).
 Similarly, the force per unit area exerted on the walls of the box by the atoms, i.e., the box's pressure, becomes constant.
 Now the gas is in equilibrium where the assumption holds and we can model it thermodynamically.

-### Isolated Systems
+## Isolated Systems

 Isolated systems are a simple starting point.
 What can we say about them?
-For a given system, we can say it has a number of particles $$N$$, a total energy $$U$$, and perhaps there are some constraints, like that it occupies a volume $$V$$.
-Given these things we can calculate (or approximate) the number of ways that $$U$$ can be split amongst the particles while satisfying any constraints.
+For a given system we can say it has a number of particles $$N$$, a total energy $$U$$, and perhaps there are some constraints, like that it occupies a volume $$V$$.
+Given these things we can calculate (or approximate) the number of possible ways to split $$U$$ amongst the particles while satisfying their constraints.

 This number, called the system's multiplicity $$\Omega$$, plays an important role in determining which equilibrium macrostate the system settles to when it's allowed to interact with another system.
-To get a feel for $$\Omega$$ lets calculate it for three example systems and then in the next section we'll look at how it's used to compute equilibrium states.
-The three examples are a magnet, a solid, and a gas.
+To get a feel for $$\Omega$$ lets calculate it for three example systems and then in the next section I'll show how it's used to compute equilibrium states.
+The three example systems are a magnet, a solid, and a gas.

 __The Magnet.__ A simple model of a magnet is the two-state paramagnet.
 Its "particles" are dipole moments that align either with or against an external magnetic field.
 If we use energy units of $$\mu B$$, where $$\mu$$ is each dipole's moment (the same for all dipoles) and $$B$$ is the exteral field, then the energy of an aligned dipole is $$-1$$ and the energy of an anti-aligned dipole is $$+1$$ (so dipoles want to align with the field).